eddiejibson/retention-file-remover/README.md

 - By file name date ([Configurable](#filedateformat-optional), to your date format): The script will delete the file from their date defined in the file name (e.g even if the file `19/08/2021@12:30:00.txt` was created in 2001, it's date assumed would be the 19th August 2021 at 12:30 - if configured correctly)

+**Important SFTP note**: If you have not connected to the SFTP via the machine you are running this script on, it is likely it will fail.
+This is because, as you all know, it will ask you if you'd like to continue connecting as can't verify the authenticity of host.
+To solve this, connect to the machine yourself to accept the warning and after this, the script can be expected to run as expected.
+I will try and come up of a way to fix this in the next version - I have something in mind but want to make sure it's done properly :)

 ## Installation

 Installing is easy!
 Just clone the GitHub repository: